 NATIONAL COMPLIMENT DAY

-What a wonderful way to brighten someone’s day or to give credit for a job well done!
-Give an extra compliment on National Compliment Day which is observed annually on January 24.
+National Compliment Day on January 24th offers a wonderful way to brighten someone’s day or to give credit for a job well done!
+Give an extra compliment annually on January 24th and any time one is deserved.

 A compliment has a powerful effect.
 It can instill confidence in a child, or validate someone’s hard work.
 A compliment not only improves the receiver’s mood, but it also says something about the giver.
 It tells them you noticed.
 Whether we recognize someone’s achievement or their classic style, a compliment can go a long way.